 I can't get enough EUROSPY movies!

 To get my spy movie fix while I waited for the then-current James Bond adventure Spectre to be released on home video, I began to dig into the wacky world of so-called "Eurospy" films - the infamous low budget cloak & dagger knock-offs made during the height of 1960s James Bond mania by various European film studios.
-I wasn't born till the '70s so I missed out on this spy craze the first time around, but after doing a bit of digging into the Eurospy scene, it seems like you probably couldn't set foot in a movie theater between 1964 and '68 without tripping over a new secret agent flick.
-Whenever Sean Connery wasn't starring in a new Bond adventure, hordes of cheaply made, poorly dubbed overseas quickies rushed in to fill the spy-mania void, starring handsome American bit players as agents with code names like "077," "X-117," or "Super-7". (international copyright laws must not have been quite as stringent back in the day...)
+I wasn't born till the '70s so I missed out on this spy craze the first time around, but after doing a bit of digging into the Eurospy scene, it seems like you couldn't set foot in a movie theater between 1964 and '68 without tripping over a new secret agent flick.
+If Sean Connery wasn't starring in a new Bond adventure, hordes of cheaply made, poorly dubbed overseas quickies rushed in to fill the spy-mania void, starring handsome American bit players as agents with code names like "077," "X-117," or "Super-7".
 Many of the "Eurospy" films are long forgotten - and with good reason! - but for this Bond fanatic they've been a fun, entertaining look into a bygone era.
 I am kicking myself for taking so long to check some of these films out!
 This is my second Hub about Eurospy flicks (the first one can be found HERE) and it showcases my most recent viewings in this often-ignored genre.
 Without any further ado, let's roll'em!

 He Strikes Like a Ball of Thunder! (huh?)